|How to Apply

 Requirements and procedures for Admissions to the CBIP Program

 Students may be able to enter the CBIP Program through two mechanisms depending on the Home Department and the time when they express interest in the Program.
 The Departments may consider new graduate applicants for direct admission into the Program and/or may consider them near the end of the Fall semester.
 If you are a new graduate applicant interested in joining the Program, please visit the Graduate Online Application page of the Home Department for information and instructions.
 If you are already a graduate student and want to join the Program, please contact your Graduate Advisor.

 Apply for Fall or Spring admission to Biochemistry or Biology graduate degree programs and specify that you want to be considered for the Chemical Biology program.

 For Chemistry Graduate Students

-All first and second year Chemistry Graduate students who have not received CBIP support are eligible to apply for the 2013 and 2014 CBIP Fellowships, respectively.
+All first and second year Chemistry Graduate students are eligible to apply admission into the program.

 How to Apply?

 - Applicants are required to select a Major Advisor from the list of Chemical Biology Faculty and a Co-Advisor or Thesis Committee member from the other department, and obtain their signatures on the Application form to confirm their acceptance.
 You can download the form here.
 The form should be returned to your Department Co-Chair before the deadline.

 - Submit the following materials through this link: